Last Updated on December 21, 2020

 Detached single family homes on a single lot.
 Wood-framed, two-family homes on a single lot not more than two stories and basement in height don’t require architect stamped house plans.

 Single family dwellings do not require architect stamped house plans.

-Detached residential buildings containing twelve or fewer family dwelling units AND of not more than three stories in height, AND/OR an outbuilding in connection with such building.
+Architect stamp is not needed for drawings of detached residential buildings containing twelve or fewer family dwelling units AND of not more than three stories in height, AND/OR an outbuilding in connection with such building.

 Residential buildings with less than 12 dwelling units or a capacity of less than 50 people do not need architect stamped house plans.